OCA/website-themes/README.md

 ----

-OCA, or the [Odoo Community Association](http://odoo-community.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.
+OCA, or the [Odoo Community Association](http://odoo-community.org/), is a non-profit organization whose mission is to support the collaborative development of Odoo features and **promote its widespread use.**